permissionizer/request-token/README.md

 ### Requesting a single token for multiple repositories

+> [!NOTE] This feature is currently under development

-When requesting a token for multiple repositories, a policy must be defined inside each of the target repositories, allowing all the requested permissions.
+When requesting a token for multiple repositories, they must belong to the same organization and every repositories must declare a policy allowing all the requested permissions.

 For example: